dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions/hands-on-labs/aspnet-mvc-4-models-and-data-access.md

 The Code First approach allows us to define the model from the code without generating classes that are generally coupled with the framework.

-In code first, model objects are defined with POCOs , &quot;Plain Old CLR Objects&quot;.
+In code first, model objects are defined with POCOs, &quot;Plain Old CLR Objects&quot;.
 POCOs are simple plain classes that have no inheritance and do not implement interfaces.
 We can automatically generate the database from them, or we can use an existing database and generate the class mapping from the code.

 The benefits of using this approach is that the Model remains independent from the persistence framework (in this case, Entity Framework), as the POCOs classes are not coupled with the mapping framework.